Watch Live

 Solemn Evensong

 The semi-professional Choir of Saint James distinguished itself in 1996 as the first American Choir to have sung in performance with the Choir of Westminster Abbey, London.
-They have since completed four tours of the British Isles and are pleased to offer the Los Angeles community the uniquely Anglican service of Evensong in the style of the great English Cathedrals on the second Sunday of the month at 4:15 PM.
+They have since completed four tours of the British Isles and are pleased to offer the Los Angeles community the uniquely Anglican service of Evensong in the style of the great English Cathedrals on the second Sunday of each month at 4:15 PM, October through May.
+Free.
+Donations accepted.

-Patterned after the ever-popular service of Nine Lessons and Carols originating from King’s College, Cambridge, England, the Choir of Saint James offers this service on the Third Sunday of Advent, December 11, 2022.
+Patterned after the ever-popular service of Nine Lessons and Carols originating from King’s College, Cambridge, England, the Choir of Saint James offers this service on the Second Sunday of Advent, December 8, 2024, in place of Evensong.
+Because of space limitations, free registration to attend the Advent Service of Lessons and Carols is required through Eventbrite.
+PLEASE CLICK HERE.
+Please register early to secure your seat(s).
+All seats are first-come, first-served.
 Free.
 Donations accepted.

 Friends of Great Music